zhangwei03020915/abp/docs/en/Community-Articles/2024-11-25-Global-Assets/POST.md

 }
 ```

-## Use the Global Assets in the Blazor wasm app
+## Use the Global Assets in the Blazor WASM

-### MyProject
+### MyCompanyName.MyProjectName.Blazor

-Convert your `MyProject` project to integrate the `ABP module` system and depend on the `AbpAspNetCoreMvcUiBundlingModule` and `AbpAspNetCoreComponentsWebAssemblyLeptonXLiteThemeBundlingModule`:
+Convert your `MyCompanyName.MyProjectName.Blazor` project to integrate the `ABP module` system and depend on the `AbpAspNetCoreMvcUiBundlingModule` and `AbpAspNetCoreComponentsWebAssemblyLeptonXLiteThemeBundlingModule/AbpAspNetCoreComponentsWebAssemblyLeptonXThemeBundlingModule`:

-> If the `BlazorWebAssembly modules` in `MyProject.Client` contain `BundleContributor`, Please also add the `BlazorWebAssemblyBundlingModule` of the module to the `MyProject` project.
+> If the `BlazorWebAssembly modules` in `MyCompanyName.MyProjectName.Blazor.Client` contain `BundleContributor`, Please also add the `BlazorWebAssemblyBundlingModule` of the module to the `MyCompanyName.MyProjectName.Blazor` project.

 * The `AbpAspNetCoreMvcUiBundlingModule` uses to create the `JavaScript/CSS` files to virtual files.
-* The `AbpAspNetCoreComponentsWebAssemblyLeptonXLiteThemeBundlingModule` uses to add theme `JavaScript/CSS` to the bundling system.
+* The `AbpAspNetCoreComponentsWebAssemblyLeptonXLiteThemeBundlingModule/AbpAspNetCoreComponentsWebAssemblyLeptonXThemeBundlingModule` uses to add theme `JavaScript/CSS` to the bundling system.

 Here is how your project files look like: